 See related article on: Kenya Secondary School Subject grouping

-2. Should I consider my personality when choosing a career?
+2. Consider your personality when choosing a career

 It should be notable to all students that certain job descriptions never meet the interest of some people.
 To avoid venturing into a career that one dislike it’s always advisable to consider the personality.
 For instance people who enjoy dealing with things other than people would make good Engineers, but on the other hand they would perform less in sales marketing and customer relations.